 Kate Casey ’95

 When Kate Casey ’95 enrolled at Milton Hershey School as a ninth-grader, she immediately connected with people due to their shared life experiences.
-Kate helped organize a schoolwide event her junior year where she spoke at an assembly.
+Kate helped organize a school-wide event in her junior year where she spoke at an assembly.
 After opening with a joke and hearing people laugh, she distinctly remembers feeling like it was what she was meant to do.

 “I’ve always loved public speaking,” Kate said.
 “A lot of people fear it, but I look forward to opportunities where I can be in front of people.
 For me, being in front of people feels like I’m home.”